afsarchowdhury/g4sr/README.md

 who happens to use [R](https://www.r-project.org/).

 There are some API calls that are yet to be included.
-The only reason for thier absence is that I have not needed to use them yet.
+The only reason for their absence is that I have not needed to use them yet.

 ## Installation